hoonapps/blog-comments/README.md

 # blog-comments

-This is the repository for managing comments on my development blog."
+This is the repository for managing comments on my development blog.